 Backstory and Context

 A few dozen yards to the west of Montezuma Castle is a second ruin.
 Dubbed "Site A" or "Castle A" by archaeologists, this ruin was once even larger than the Castle itself, consisting of 40 to 45 rooms.
-Constructed in a series of terraces up against the face of the cliff, it was not as well protected from the elements as the Castle.
+Constructed in a series of terraces up against the face of the cliff, it was not as well protected from the elements as the Castle was.
 There is also evidence that the structure was razed by fire sometime near the end of its occupation.
 All that is left now are the outlines of the ground-level foundations, and some walled-off alcoves further up the cliff face.

-From about 600 to 1100 AD the region was occupied by a people with ties to the Hohokam, a major culture centered around present-day Phoenix.
-The remains of pithouses—one-room structures built of rock, mud, poles and sticks characteristic of the Hohokam culture—can still be found in the area.
+From about 600 to 1100 AD, the region was occupied by a group of people with ties to the Hohokam, a major culture centered around present-day Phoenix.
+The remains of pithouses—one-room structures built of rock, mud, poles, and sticks —can still be found in the area.
 One such pithouse is on display at Montezuma Well, five miles to the northeast of Montezuma Castle along Beaver Creek.
 Around 1100 AD, the region began to see an influx of Sinagua from the north.
 All of the large, multi-roomed complexes in the Verde Valley, including Motezuma Castle, Montezuma Well, Tuzigoot, the cliff dwellings around Sedona, and Walnut Canyon near Flagstaff date from about that time.
 Montezuma Castle itself was constructed and occupied during the period 1200 to 1450.

 The name "Montezuma Castle" was coined by early white settlers in the mistaken belief that the ruins were associated with Montezuma.
-(Montezuma was the ruler of the Aztec empire from 1502 to 1520, the beginning of the Spanish conquest of Mexico.)
+Montezuma was the ruler of the Aztec Empire from 1502 to 1520, the beginning of the Spanish conquest of Mexico.